weidongguo/ecs175_computer_graphics/p2/readme.txt

    Translation Factor: x = 3.00, y = 3.00, z = 3.00
    =================End of Status==================

-   To change these parameter, user can again right click within the *main window*, and then select "Grab Input".
+   To change these parameter, user can again right click within the opengl's window, and then select "Grab Input".
 A submenu will pop up and have the user to choose from getting input for rotation, scale, or translation.
    If anyone of those is selected, there will be a prompt displayed in the console asking for input.
 There is also a format description and an example input next to the prompt to give an idea what is the appropriate format of the input.
-   If user do a right-click on the *main window*, then hover the mouse at Grab Input, then click on Translation Factors, a prompt will be displayed at the console.
+   If user do a right-click within the opengl's window, then hover the mouse at Grab Input, then click on Translation Factors, a prompt will be displayed at the console.

    For example,